 A copy of all data used to authenticate the quantitative reference materials will be maintained by the alcohol discipline leader.
 Copies may be maintained in electronic format.

 4.4 Safety Concerns

 Biological samples must be processed and chemicals handled according to safety guidelines in the Idaho State Police Forensic Services Health and Safety Manual.

 4.5 Quality Assurance

-Refer to Blood Alcohol Analytical Method #1.
+Blood Alcohol Analytical Methods Analytical Method #2: Authentication